Martiusweb/lisogo-odm-archive/README.md

 A known limitation of the ODM of lisogo is that all model classes must be in the same package, which is not suitable for bigger projects, and not really flexible.

+I will soon check my code with pychecker, some of the previous statements in the coding conventions section will soon be outdated.